Aronia berries: A sustainable nutraceutical crop for the Northeast

 Milestone 7.
 500 people interested in learning more about Aronia berry production will download chapters of the Aronia production manual from the internet and increase their knowledge of Aronia as a sustainable fruit crop.
 July 2009 thru October 2013.

 Milestone 5.
-During establishment of the demonstration orchards data identified as necessary for development of accurate business plans was collected and will continue as the orchards progress.
+During establishment of the demonstration orchards data identified as necessary for development of accurate business plans has been collected and will continue as the orchards progress.

-In 2009 and 2010, ploidy analysis of most accessions was conducted using flow cytometry.
+Ploidy analysis was conducted on newly collected accessions using flow cytometry.
 Determining the ploidy of accessions is critical since polyploids in Aronia are apomictic and have limited usefulness for plant improvement.
-We have collected and are storing tissue of nearly all accessions at -80F and have begun DNA isolation in preparation for genetic analysis using AFLP techniques and microsatellites.
+We have collected and are storing tissue of all accessions at -80F and have begun DNA isolation in preparation for genetic analysis using AFLP techniques and microsatellites.
 Initial AFLP analysis has indicated that the primary commercial cultivar, Viking, is not pure Aronia melanocarpa, but likely a hybrid complex with Sorbus.

-Based on the initial findings and evaluation of aronia germplasm, several crosses were made as the beginning steps to develop new, superior genotypes that would enhance productivity of aronia orchards and increase the nutraceutical value of the crop.
+Crosses were made as the beginning steps to develop new, superior genotypes that would enhance productivity of Aronia orchards and increase the nutraceutical value of the crop.
 Seeds will be germinated in 2012 and the usefulness of the progeny will be evaluated.

 Impacts and Contributions/Outcomes